wombleton/gitlaw-nz/acts/S/Serious Fraud Office Act 1990.md

     *   (e) in the course of complying with any requirement imposed pursuant to [section 5][7] or [section 9][12], gives an answer to any question, or supplies any information, or produces any document, or provides any explanation, knowing that it is false or misleading in a material particular or being reckless as to whether it is so false or misleading.

-    Compare: 1989 No 11 [ss 20][93], [70][94]
+    Compare: 1989 No 11 [ss 20][94], [70][95]

+    Section 45: amended, on 1 July 2013, by [section 413][92] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 46 Offence to destroy, alter, or conceal records, etc

-*   (1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding $50,000, who, with intent to defeat any investigation being carried out or likely to be carried out by the Serious Fraud Office, or with intent to prevent the Serious Fraud Office exercising any power under this Act,---
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $50,000, who, with intent to defeat any investigation being carried out or likely to be carried out by the Serious Fraud Office, or with intent to prevent the Serious Fraud Office exercising any power under this Act,---

     *   (a) destroys, alters, or conceals any book, document, or record; or